cloudbees-days/cloudbees-field-workshops/docs/core/core-7.md

 # CloudBees Core Hibernating Masters .badge-red[PREVIEW]

-[CloudBees Core Managed Master hibernation](https://docs.cloudbees.com/docs/cloudbees-core/latest/cloud-admin-guide/managing-masters#_hibernation_in_managed_masters) takes advantage of running Core on Kubernetes by automatically shutting down or hibernating Team/Managed Masters.
+* [CloudBees Core Managed Master hibernation](https://docs.cloudbees.com/docs/cloudbees-core/latest/cloud-admin-guide/managing-masters#_hibernation_in_managed_masters) takes advantage of running Core on Kubernetes by automatically shutting down or hibernating Team/Managed Masters.
 This is done by scaling the Kubernetes StatefulSet down to zero replicas.
+* Hibernation was enabled for everyones' Team Master earlier in the workshop.

 ---
 name: hibernating-masters-cost-saving